NJBLAGA/NathanBlaga_T2A2/README.md

 - As a seller I want to be able to upload an image and relevant information about my listings.

 **Solution:** Through CRUD actions mentioned above, the user will be able to post and edit their listings.
-Additionally by utilising an relational database through PostgreSQL can the site store saved data and images pertaining to different listings.
+Additionally by utilising a relational database through PostgreSQL can the site store saved data and images pertaining to different listings.
 Finally in conjunction with a cloud based storage service such as Cloudinary, Workout Jungle can store the relevant images without worrying about local server space.

 - A a seller I only want signed-in users of the site to be able to view my listings and message me.

-**Solution:** Through Devise tools such as ```authenticate_user!``` and restrictions throughout the source code, only signed in users may access Workout Jungle.
+**Solution:** Through Devise helpers such as ```authenticate_user!``` and placing restrictions throughout the source code, only signed in users may access Workout Jungle.

 - As a user I want to be able to contact sellers to discuss settlement and payment of listings.